Weighted Intersection over Union (wIoU) for Evaluating Image Segmentation: Introduction

 In this work, we propose a novel evaluation measure for semantic segmentation called weighted Intersection over Union~(\textit{wIoU}).
 It generates a weight map based on the boundary distance map, as shown in Figure.~\ref{FIG:challenges} (c).
 The weight map is adjustable based on a boundary importance factor $\alpha$, as shown in Figure.~\ref{FIG:maps}.
 Using the weight map enables weighted evaluation for each pixel.
 Setting the value of $\alpha$ is intuitive.
-Furthermore, it effectively evaluates both boundary and internal regions simultaneously.
-Our work contributes in the following ways. \begin{itemize} \item Can evaluate both contour and region with a single evaluation metric \item Does not depend on many hyper-parameters \item Validated the proposed metric in the various test images \end{itemize}
+Furthermore, it effectively evaluates both boundary and internal regions simultaneously. { Our work makes significant contributions to the field of image segmentation by introducing the following advancements: \begin{itemize} \item We introduce a novel segmentation evaluation metric called Weighted Intersection over Union (\textit{wIoU}), which provides a more comprehensive evaluation by integrating both the contour and region of the segments. \item Our proposed metric utilizes simple evaluation criteria, enabling it to assess segmentation performance effectively and intuitively. \item Unlike other metrics, \textit{wIoU} relies on minimal hyperparameters, with only one intuitive parameter: the boundary importance factor. \item We have validated the effectiveness of our proposed metric across a diverse set of test images, demonstrating its robustness and reliability in real-world scenarios. \end{itemize} }

 For comparing evaluation metrics, we construct a simple semantic segmentation dataset comprising 33 scenes.
 We have validated that the proposed \textit{wIoU} can evaluate both contours and regions according to the boundary importance factor $\alpha$.
 When the $\alpha$ value is small, it functions similarly to region-based evaluation metrics, particularly \textit{IoU}; otherwise it functions similar to boundary-based evaluation metrics.
 We anticipate that the proposed \textit{wIoU} will be used not only for evaluating metric but also as a novel region-contour loss for training accurate semantic segmentation networks.